Cray-HPE/docs-csm/operations/firmware/FAS_Recipes.md

 ### Device Type: NodeBMC | Target: NodeBIOS

 >**IMPORTANT:**
->* The Nodes themselves must be powered **off** in order to update the BIOS on the nodes.
+>* The nodes themselves must be powered **off** in order to update their BIOS.
 The BMC will still have power and will perform the update.
 >* When the BMC is updated or rebooted after updating the Node0.BIOS and/or Node1.BIOS liquid-cooled nodes, the node BIOS version will not report the new version string until the nodes are powered back on.
 It is recommended that the Node0/1 BIOS be updated in a separate action, either before or after a BMC update and the nodes are powered back on after a BIOS update.
 The liquid-cooled nodes must be powered off for the BIOS to be updated.

 ```json